*Sweet Arielle LLC is a dessert catering company focused on sustainable, zero waste practices, based out of Cary, North Carolina.

 Everything at Sweet Arielle LLC is made from scratch using the highest quality ingredients available.
 We source as much as we can from our region’s local farms and dairies.
 Chocolate is the exception - only the best from Belgium and France.
 We never use sugar as a crutch, focusing instead on the quality and freshness of our ingredients and allowing the true flavors to shine.
-Whether you are looking for an individual cake or a full-on dessert bar, we always strive to exceed your expectations and deliver a dessert that both brightens your day and completes your special event.
+We use unbleached/unbromated flour and raw or organic sugar.
+Whether you are looking for an individual cake or a full-on dessert bar, or your company is looking for something different for your upcoming meeting, we always strive to exceed your expectations and deliver a dessert that both brightens your day and completes your special event.

 About Norma Kessler

 Pastry Chef Norma had a passion for food since she was a six year-old girl growing up with her grandparents, who were tortilla makers and ran a café stand (puesto) in Mexico City.
 At the age of 11, she learned how to cook; her first dish was arroz con pollo.
 Additionally, she would help her grandmother make coconut candy, tamales oaxaquenos and other street foods from The City.